Layr-Labs/eigenlayer-middleware/docs/OperatorStateRetriever.md

 }
 ```

 This method is critical for BLS signature validation, as it retrieves indices into historical state that can be used for efficient lookups in `BLSSignatureChecker.checkSignatures`.
+The non-signer operator IDs are required here as signature verification is done against negation of the BLS aggregate public key.
+That is, negate the aggregate key then add the weight of each signer.

 The method generates the following indices:
 1. Indices of quorum bitmap updates for each non-signing operator